 In considering other evaluation criteria beyond security and cost and performance, the original Call for Proposals [9] also listed various desirable algorithm and implementation characteristics.
-Specifically, the characteristics mentioned were flexibility, simplicity, as well as factors that could hinder adoption.
-Note this list was not meant to be all encompassing.
-NIST hoped that careful attention would be paid to the finalists, as they were the algorithms that would most likely be ready for standardization at the conclusion of the 3rd round.
+The specific characteristics mentioned were flexibility, simplicity, and adoption (the absence of factors that could hinder adoption).
+Note that this list was not meant to be all-encompassing.
+NIST hoped that careful attention would be paid to the finalists, as they were the algorithms that would most likely be ready for standardization at the conclusion of the third round.

-The 3rd Round candidates were allowed to make small changes to their specifications.
-Most of these changes were geared towards fixing minor issues that had been noticed during the second round, or to clarify or simplify the submission specification.
+The third-round candidates were allowed to make small changes to their specifications.
+Most of these changes were geared toward fixing minor issues that had been noticed during the second round, or to clarify or simplify the submission specification.
 In addition, some algorithms introduced additional parameter sets to demonstrate greater flexibility.
 No major redesigns or changes were allowed.

 The Status Report on the Second Round [7] made particular mention of side-channel analysis.
 Historically (dating back to the AES standardization process), most side-channel analyses have been performed in the decades after the point of standardization.
 However, for the post-quantum cryptography standardization process, NIST asked the community to contribute side-channel analyses earlier in the standards cycle.
-During the 3rd Round (and before), the community responded with a large number of papers and other technical works looking at both side-channel attacks on the candidates, as well as ways of defending implementations against these attacks.
-See, for example, [60-91], or for a survey, see [92].
-At the 3rd NIST PQC Standardization Conference, there were also several presentations on side-channels, mostly focusing on the lattice-based KEM candidates KYBER, NTRU, and Saber [93-99].
+During the third round (and before), the community responded with a large number of papers and other technical works that considered both side-channel attacks on the candidates, as well as ways of defending implementations against these attacks (see, for example, [61-92], or for a survey, see [93]).
+At the Third NIST PQC Standardization Conference, there were also several presentations on side-channels that mostly focused on the lattice-based KEM candidates KYBER, NTRU, and Saber [94-100].

 NIST notes that future engineers and researchers will undoubtedly benefit from this initial study into post-quantum side-channel analyses.
 An initial desire had been to find, where possible, any algorithmic characteristics that would facilitate (or harm) the future deployment of side-channel-resistant implementations of any candidate-algorithm.
 In particular, NIST sought out any "distinguishing information" in the realm of side-channel analyses that would especially indicate a reason for NIST to prefer one of the finalists over the others.
-However, after extended study, the differences in difficulty in protecting the candidate algorithms against side-channels appear to be roughly equal.
-We strongly appreciate the community's efforts in this line of work.
-We hope and expect that more such work will continue, especially on protecting the implementations of the algorithms announced for standardization.
+However, after extended study, the differences in the difficulty of protecting the candidate algorithms against side-channels appear to be small.
+NIST strongly appreciates the community's efforts in this line of work.
+It is NIST's hope and expectation that more such work will continue, especially with regard to protecting the implementations of the algorithms announced for standardization.

 Another important characteristic of candidates is their potential performance impact in existing widely used protocols (e.g., TLS, IPSec, and SSH) and certificates.
-The 3rd Round saw some real world experiments to see if there would be any performance problems arising from any of the algorithms (see, for example, [100-105].
+The 3rd Round saw some real-world experiments to see if there would be any performance problems arising from any of the algorithms (see, for example, [101-108]).
 NIST observed that the structured lattice finalists for both KEMs and signatures could be substituted into these protocols for existing public-key algorithms with relatively small (or no) performance loss.